PRotkina/rsschool-cv/cv.md

 ```

 ### Languages
-Fluent in Russian, Azerbaijani
+Fluent in Russian, Azerbaijani<br>
-Upper-intermediate in English
+Upper-intermediate in English<br>
 Pre-intermediate in Polish